Macavity/url-shortener/README.md

 # URL Shortener

-### Task Summary

-- ✅ Implement assignment using:
+A simple implementation of a URL Shortener Service built with:
-    - ✅ Language: **Node**
+- Language: **Node** / **TypeScript**
-    - ✅ Framework: **NestJS**
+- Framework: **NestJS**
-    - ✅ Two endpoints are required
+- Two endpoints:
-        - ✅ /short-url/encode - Encodes a URL to a shortened URL
+    - /short-url/encode - Encodes a URL to a shortened URL
-        - ✅ /short-url/decode - Decodes a shortened URL to its original URL.
+    - /short-url/decode - Decodes a shortened URL to its original URL.
-    - ✅ Both endpoints should return JSON
-- ✅ There is no restriction on how your encode/decode algorithm should work.
-You just need to make sure that a URL can be encoded to a short URL and the short URL can be decoded to the original URL.
-  **You do not need to persist short URLs to a database.
-Keep them in memory.**
-- ✅ Provide detailed instructions on how to run your assignment in a separate markdown file
-- ✅ Provide API tests for both endpoints

 ## How to use